-There are numerous important pre-analytical factors that may influence accurate determination of hs-cTn results, including body position, time of day, centrifugation speed, storage time before analyzing, interfering substances and collection tubes. hs-cTnT demonstrates diurnal variation (30, 31), thus timing for specimen collection should be standardized.
-Hemolysis may cause false negative (hs-cTnT) or false positive (hs-cTnI, assay dependent) results (32-34), and specimens may be compromised due to icterus or turbidity/lipemia (hs-cTnI) (32).
-Hemolysis, icterus and lipemia should be verified in all specimens obtained when determining 99th percentiles and excluded based on the applicable assay specific cutoffs for interferences greater than 10%.
-Individuals who consume biotin daily may have false negative results with some hs-cTn assays that are dependent on biotin/streptavidin binding properties (34).
-Different additives used in plasma collection tubes (e.g. heparin or EDTA) may also affect hs-cTn concentrations (23, 35).
-Specimen type, collection tubes and additives should be derived for each tube/additive as applicable.
+There are numerous important preanalytical factors that may influence accurate determination of hs-cTn results, including body position, time of day, centrifugation speed, storage time before analyzing, interfering substances, and collection tubes. hs-cTnT demonstrates diurnal variation (30, 31); thus, timing for specimen collection should be standardized.
+Hemolysis may cause false-negative (hs-cTnT) or false-positive (hs-cTnI, assay dependent) results (32-34), and specimens may be compromised due to icterus or turbidity/lipemia (hs-cTnI) (32).
+Hemolysis, icterus, and lipemia should be verified in all specimens obtained when determining 99th percentiles and excluded based on the applicable assayspecific cutoffs for interferences > 10%.
+Individuals who consume biotin daily may have false-negative results with some hs-cTn assays that are dependent on biotin/streptavidin binding properties (34).
+Different additives used in plasma collection tubes (e.g., heparin or EDTA) may also affect hs-cTn concentrations (23, 35).
+Specimen type, collection tubes, and additives should be evaluated, and if significant differences exist, then different hs-cTn 99th URLs should be derived for each tube/additive as applicable.